 comfortable whether you are wet or dry.
 Do you play a sport that requires you to have a pinny?

-Make sure you keep it an extra pinny in your bag.
+Make sure you keep an extra pinny in your bag.
 And in the year of covid, don’t forget extra

 masks and hand sanitizer.